mluckcuck/mluckcuck.github.io/teaching.md

   - In the second term, the module focused on objects and inheritance, and used both Python and Java.
 My total contact time was 28 hours.
   - Each group contained around 65 students of very mixed ability.
 * One term demonstrating in the workshop sessions for a LaTeX module for PhD students at the University of York.
 The group contained around 12 PhD students and my contact time was 5 hours.
 * I also assisted in a workshop session on LaTeX for an MSc module.
-Thre were approximately 12 masters-level students.
+There were approximately 12 masters-level students.

 Code Club
 ---------

 I volunteer with a local [Code Club](https://www.codeclub.org.uk), helping children to learn basic programming and computational thinking, using [Scratch](https://scratch.mit.edu/about).
-I find Scratch a useful language for teaching children programming, becasue it only allows blocks of code to fit together in a grammatically correct way.
+I find Scratch a useful language for teaching children programming, because it only allows blocks of code to fit together in a grammatically correct way.
 This focusses debugging on the _logic_ of the program rather than the syntax of the language.

 Tutoring